adambenaceur/airbnb/README.md

 # Map-box Functionality
 * ```Map-box``` : location map data api tool to locate air-bnb locations using (longitude, latitude).
 * Account required to implement map-box function.
-* Current function is only for visual asthetics.
+* Current iteration is only for visual asthetics.
 * Current application using static dataset.
 See ```airbnb-clone/public/search-data.json``` for more info on dataset.
 * Future iteration should look at implementation of dynamic dataset into map-box api.